dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

 ## ASP.NET Core Docker images

 For this tutorial, you download an ASP.NET Core sample application and run it in Docker containers.
 The sample works with both Linux and Windows containers.

 The sample Dockerfile uses the [Docker multi-stage build feature](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) to build and run in different containers.
-Both containers are created from images that are provided in Docker Hub by Microsoft:
+The build and run containers are created from images that are provided in Docker Hub by Microsoft:

 * `dotnet/core/sdk`